 Behold, in this you are not right.
 I will answer you, for God is greater than man.
 Why do you contend against Him, saying, “He will answer none of man’s words?”

 For God speaks in one way, and in two, though man does not perceive it.
 In a dream, in a vision of the night, when deep sleep falls on men, while they slumber on their beds, then He opens the ears of men and terrifies them with warnings, that He may turn man aside from his deed and conceal pride from a man; He keeps back his soul from the pit, his life from perishing by the sword.

 There is no injustice with God: He works great evil unto the good for those that are with Him.
-He turns loose even the hounds of hell to prove the mettle of His servants; and He delivers them from the gates of destruction that they might know how deliver destruction back unto the enemy’s gates.
-The sufferings of the present time are the growing pains of the thing begotten of God within the creature.
-It is of mercy that He will not relent, it is of wisdom that we should submit ourselves to the knife of our skilled physician.
-The Lord will ever draw out His own unto the brink of despair, that they may learn the trust of Him which is called heavenly vision.
+He turns loose the very hords of hell to prove the mettle of His servants; and He delivers them from the gates of destruction, that they might see how their God delivers destruction back unto the enemy’s gates.
+The sufferings of the present time are the growing pains of the Life begotten of God within the creature.
+It is of mercy that He will not relent, and it is of wisdom that we should submit ourselves to the knife of our skilled Physician.
+The Lord will ever draw out His own unto the brink of despair, that they may learn the trust of Him – the faith which is called heavenly vision.
 He will expose the self-preserving heart by any means until it at last cries aloud, “It is well!
 You have declared my soul Your own, here it is for safe-keeping, as I cannot preserve myself, nor endure unto the end.
 But with You it shall be possible.”

 Man is also rebuked with pain on his bed and with continual strife in his bones, so that his life loathes bread, and his appetite the choicest food.
 His flesh is so wasted away that it cannot be seen, and his bones that were not seen stick out.